 Q How does booking work?

-Please bear with us - we're in the orchard most of the day so are usually unable to answer the landline or respond to booking requests until the evening.
+Please bear with us - we're in the orchard most of the day so are usually unable to respond to booking requests until the evening.
 Email requests are responded to first so this is the best way of organising your booking.

 Please resist the temptation to contact us by more than one contact method with the same request as we're easily confused!

 Q What are your opening hours?

 A From 10.30am- 3.30pm most days (we do tend to close most Mondays and Wednesdays but this isn't always the case).
 It's essential to pre-book your two hour experience before you come.
 Unfortunately we can't accept visitors who haven't pre-booked their visit.
 We tend to close for training on a Wednesday but this isn't always the case.
 We close for animal rest and feeding between 12.30 and 1.30pm

 Q How long should I allow for a visit?

 A Allow up to a couple of hours to explore, play and then chill in the mini Summerhouse cafe.
 If you're walking an animal this will be included in your 2 hour booking slot.
 Please note that your animal walk will take place at some point during your visit and not necessarily at the beginning of your booked slot.
 Please do try and arrive on time as we give a health and safety briefing at the beginning of the session.
 Please don't be tempted arrive early as we'll usually be helping other people with animal walks and won't necessarily be available to let you in!
 If you're running late do call to let us know - we'll do our best to fit you in later but this won't always be possible.